 Create folder for the certificates

-In order to be able to store the certificate files in a central location, it is recommended to create a folder in the NodeRed directory.
-If your “.node-red” folder is in your home directory - which should be the case if you installed NodeRed with the installation script - you can create a new folder with the following command.
+To be able to store the certificate files in a central location it is recommended to create a folder in the NodeRed directory.
+If your ".node-red" folder is located in your home directory - which should be the case if you installed NodeRed with the installation script - you can create a new folder with the following command.

 mkdir /home/pi/.node-red/certificates

-After running this command, a new folder called “certificates” should have been created in your “.node-red” folder.
+After running this command, a new folder named "certificates" should have been created in your ".node-red" folder.

 Switch to the created folder